By: Melissa Gifford on March 6th, 2023

 Because of an unfortunate combination of not enough primary care physicians, too many patients, and the health insurance reimbursement model.

-Why do doctors make you wait so long?
-There aren’t enough primary care physicians.
+1. There aren’t enough primary care physicians.

-The United States is in the midst of a physician shortage, particularly primary care physicians.
-A 2021 report from the Association of American Medical Colleges (AAMC) projects a shortage of between 17,800 and 48,000 primary care physicians by 2034.
+The United States is in the midst of a physician shortage, particularly among primary care physicians.
+A report from the Association of American Medical Colleges (AAMC) projects a shortage of between 17,800 and 48,000 primary care physicians by 2034.

 Why aren’t there more primary care physicians?
 It’s complicated, but it can be boiled down to three reasons: